 A corollary to having to watch out for yourself 95% when playing a healer is that, as a character who can peel, you can actually watch out for your teammates and put your team at a significant advantage in 95% of games.
 As Zarya or Hog, if you just boringly play towards the front of your team, you can basically always save at least one teammate from death in a team fight, and you can often do this 2 or 3 times.
 Meanwhile, your counterpart on the other team is walking around looking for 1v1 matchups.
 If they find a good one, they'll probably kill someone, and if they don't (if they run into someone with a mobility skill or a counter like brig or reaper), they won't.
 Even in the case where they kill someone and you don't do a lot, you still provide as much value as them and, on average, you'll provide more value.
 A similar thing is true of many DPS characters, although it depends on the character (e.g., McCree is effective as a peeler, at least at the low ranks that I've played in).
 If you play a non-sniper DPS that isn't suited for peeling, you can find a DPS on your team who's looking for 1v1 fights and turn those fights into 2v1 fights (at low ranks, there's no shortage of these folks on both teams, so there are plenty of 1v1 fights you can control by making them 2v1).

 All of these things I've mentioned amount to actually trying to help your team instead of going for flashy PotG setups or trying to dominate the entire team by yourself.
 If you say this in the abstract, it seems obvious, but most people think they're better than their rating.
-A survey of people's perception of their own skill level vs. their actual rating found that 1% of people thought they were overrated, 32% of people thought they were rated accurately, and the other 77% of people thought they were underrated.
 It doesn't help that OW is designed to make people think they're doing well when they're not and the best way to get "medals" or "play of the game" is to play in a way that severely reduces your odds of actually winning each game.

 Outside of obvious gameplay mistakes, the other big thing that loses games is when someone tilts and either starts playing terribly or flips out and says something to enrage someone else on the team, who then starts playing terribly.
 I don't think you can actually do much about this directly, but you can never do this, so 5/6th of your team will do this at some base rate, whereas 6/6 of the other team will do this.
 Like all of the above, this won't cause you to win all of your games, but everything you do that increases your win rate makes a difference.